configcat/js-unified-sdk/README.md

 ConfigCat SDK for JavaScript provides easy integration for your application to [ConfigCat](https://configcat.com).

-This repository hosts the next generation of the ConfigCat SDK for JavaScript platforms.
-It ships in the form of a single, unified NPM package for different JS platforms, as opposed to the one package per platform model used before.
+This repository hosts the modern ConfigCat SDK for JavaScript platforms.
+Unlike the legacy platform-specific packages, it provides a single, unified NPM package that supports multiple JS environments.

 The new SDK combines and, thus, supersedes these packages:
 * [configcat-common](https://www.npmjs.com/package/configcat-common)